 - make sure we do not keep it longer than necessary.

 ISI does not sell, rent or pass on any information about you to other organisations, other than:

-- we may need to pass on information when required by law or by a regulatory body (for example, the Department for Education, Home Office, Ofsted) or if asked for details by a law enforcement agency.
+- we may need to pass on information to other agencies such as local authorities, when required by law or by a regulatory body (for example, the Department for Education, Home Office, Ofsted) or if asked for details by a law enforcement agency.

-ISI may transfer personal data outside the European Economic Area (EEA) for legitimate business purposes, for example in relation to inspections of British Schools Overseas.
-In that event, we will put in place adequate safeguards to ensure that your personal information is processed in line with UK data protection legislation.
+ISI may transfer personal data outside the European Economic Area (EEA) for legitimate business purposes, for example in connection with inspections of British Schools Overseas.
+Where we do so, we will ensure that transferred data is fully protected and safeguarded as required by the General Data Protection Regulation.

 Data Protection Compliance Manager

 For complaints or issues around your personal data which we are unable to resolve to your satisfaction, please refer to the ICO website: https://ico.org.uk/for-the-public/personal-information

 ISI has strict requirements in relation to: entry controls to the office; secure lockable desks and cupboards; limited access to files; methods of document disposal and deletion; use of computer equipment; and network security.